If you have not yet signed up for the NASM CES certification, receive a big discount here.

-Someone who trains with poor form will deliver improper information and this will result in compensations and possible injuries that result.
+Someone who trains with poor form will deliver improper information, resulting in compensation and possible injuries.

 Muscles take on their changing roles as they produce movements.

-The muscles are going to be recruiting muscles in groups that we know as synergies.
+The muscles will be recruiting muscles in groups that we know as synergies.

-The movements get simplified and allow the muscles to operate as one single unit.
+The movements get simplified, allowing the muscles to operate as one unit.
 We do this with all movements.